BelledonneCommunications/linphone-iphone/README.md

  The liblinphone SDK is compiled with third parties code that are subject to patent license, specially: AMR, SILK G729 and H264 codecs.
  Linphone controls the embedding of these codecs by generating dummy libraries when there are not available.
 You can enable them using `prepare.py` script (see `--enable-non-free-codecs` option).
-Before embedding patent codecs in the final application, **make sure to have the right to do so**.
+Before embedding these 4 codecs in the final application, **make sure to have the right to do so**.

 # Testing the application